Anwarul Iqbal: Bangladesh Police

 Iqbal joined Bangladesh Police on 22 August 1973 as assistant superintendent of police.
 He was one of the earliest officers recruited to the Bangladesh police after independence.
 He served as the chief of most of the units in Bangladesh Police Force which includes police headquarters, the Criminal Investigation Department, the Special Branch, Dhaka Metropolitan Police, Rapid Action Battalion, Chittagong Metropolitan Police, Khulna Metropolitan Police, Detective Training School, Armed Police Battalion and Sylhet, Kushtia, Khulna and Chittagong districts and Magura, Kishorganj and Bagerhat sub-divisions.
 For his contribution to the service and the nation he was given a gallantry award, the President Police Medal, in 1980, and Bangladesh Police Medal in 2000 and 2002.

 On 6 July 2006, Iqbal became the 25th Inspector General of Police (IGP).
-On 15 January 2007 he took voluntary retirement from service just a day before his sworn-in as an Advisor.
+On 15 January 2007 he took voluntary retirement from service just a day before he was sworn-in as an Advisor.

 United nations

 Iqbal played a significant role in the UN mission at Mozambique (ONUMOZ) and Angola (UNAVEM III).
 In 1993–1994, he was civilian police chief and acting commissioner in the Mozambique mission ONUMOZ.
 He won repute as police commissioner at the UN peacekeeping mission at Angola.
 He remained in that post during the whole period of UNAVEM III.
 He was the first Asian to serve as civilian police chief in any United Nations peacekeeping mission.